The Best Skincare For Menopausal Skin: Skin, moisture

 Drinking good clean water throughout the day is fantastic and will flush and support your system, but it won’t also do the job that a good topical moisturizer can accomplish.
 Both hydration and moisturization are needed, daily.

-Consistent hydration can lessen other menopausal symptoms such as hot flashes, headaches, and reduce urinary urgency and bladder irritation (yes, really!), plus a few other benefits.
+Dehydration in menopause can make menopause symptoms worse such as hot flashes, and headaches.
+If you stay hydrated, you can reduce urinary urgency and bladder irritation (yes, really!), plus a few other benefits.
 If you’re experiencing night sweats or hot flashes, chances are good you’re losing more hydration with these symptoms, so drink up.

 Steady topical moisture and sunscreen to clean skin provide protection and comfort for dry, sensitive, thinning skin.
 Consider testing and investing in a few options: